As parents, we know that the education our kids receive is vital!

 Parental communication prevents children from self-deprivation and bad academic performance at all ages.

-Parents who are actively involved in their children’s education can positively impact their school participation, educational aspirations, and academic performance.
+Parents actively involved in their children’s education can positively impact their school participation, educational aspirations, and academic performance.

 Positive communication, in particular, can improve feelings of connectivity between kids and their parents.
 Communication skills, like all elements of development, take time to develop.